Winter Weather Advisory issued January 16 at 10:31PM EST expiring January 17 at 7:00AM EST in effect for: Adams, Lancaster, York

 ABC2 was also contacted by a disabled veteran in Florida who was given a quote of $16,000 but then on moving day the price went to nearly $20,000.
 Another woman in Philadelphia paid the company $12,000 and said it’s been two months, and she still hasn't seen her stuff.

 Outside of Public Moving Services, there are other nightmare moving stories, including moving companies that hold items hostage.

 “Meaning, I quoted you this price for the move but we're going to up it to release your goods,” said Angie Barnett, president and CEO of the Better Business Bureau serving Greater Maryland.

 In Maryland, this practice is illegal but only applies to moves within the state.

-If you're moving across state borders, the FMSCA is the oversight agency.
+If you're moving across state borders, the FMCSA is the oversight agency.
 And if you're a victim of moving fraud, the first thing you'll need to do is file a complaint with them.